RetroDECK/ES-DE/USERGUIDE.md

 **Preferred language** _(ScreenScraper only)_

-Multiple languages are supported, and this affects game genre names and game descriptions.
-As the option name implies this is the preferred language only, as not all games on ScreenScraper have had their metadata translated to all supported languages.
+Multiple languages are supported by ScreenScraper, and this affects translations of game genres and game descriptions.
+As the option name implies this is the preferred language only as not all games have had their metadata translated.
+Unfortunately some less used languages have quite few games translated to them but hopefully this will improve over time as there's an ongoing community effort to make more translations.
 If the preferred language is not available for a game, ES-DE will fall back to scraping the English metadata.

 **Overwrite files and data**